panda-re/panda/panda/plugins/osi_linux/README.md

 Another Example
 -------

-PANDAS' `kernelinfo.conf` has the information for the Ubuntu kernels found on the live DVD for 18.04.3 and 18.04.4
+PANDA's `kernelinfo.conf` has the information for the Ubuntu kernels found on the live DVD for 18.04.3 and 18.04.4

 Newer kernels perform KASLR, however, and need a boot parameter to turn that off.
 This parameter is `nokaslr`.
 Thus, one can load an environment directly from one of these DVDs
 ```bash